ppy/osu-wiki/wiki/Beatmaps/Beatmap_Descriptions/en.md

 ## About Beatmap Descriptions

-Beatmap descriptions are a little area that gives information on the beatmap using [BBCode](https://osu.ppy.sh/help/wiki/BBCode).
-Most ranked beatmaps use at least 1 image, a number (depending on how many beatnaps they have ranked), and a difficulty section.
+Beatmap descriptions are small areas under a [beatmap](/wiki/Beatmaps)'s page that give players information about said beatmap using [BBCode](https://osu.ppy.sh/help/wiki/BBCode).
+Most [Ranked](/wiki/Beatmaps#ranked) beatmaps use at least one image, a number (depending on how many beatmaps the creator has Ranked), and a difficulty section.

 That is an example of a good beatmap description.
 Here's what you need to know about good Beatmap descriptions: